All Episodes

 At least that's how they're selling it.

-What I what we're seeing now with stage three human and final stage human trials before you have the the full vaccine, which the would then need FDA approval, is that they apparently now like in phase two uh human studies, they've found that the optimal dose to get people to create antibodies, the antibodies are what would fight off any exposure down the line to the virus.
+What we're seeing now with stage three human and final stage human trials before you have the full vaccine, which would then need FDA approval, is that they apparently now, like in phase two human studies, they found that the optimal dose to get people to create antibodies, the antibodies would fight off any exposure down the line to the virus.

-Um they have so once they have the optimal dose, there's two different sets of of tests you know that are going on.
+So, once they have the optimal dose, there's two different sets of tests that are going on.

-Nobody's dying from the the long-term final stage trials.
+Nobody's dying from the long-term final stage trials.

 There are some side effects that we've read about.

-Uh but immunities are immunities, antibodies are antibodies, and if you have them, that means that you build up the herd immunity uh through the vaccine and not through people actually risking their lives actually getting the virus, if that makes sense.
+And if you have them, that means that you build up the herd immunity through the vaccine and not through people actually risking their lives, actually getting the virus, if that makes sense.

 Yes, sir, it does.